Iterated spans and classical topological field theories: Complete Segal Objects in an -Topos

-The remainder of this section is devoted to proving the following useful inductive characterization of completeness for $n$-fold Segal spaces: \begin{thm} Suppose $\mathcal{C}$ is an $n$-fold Segal space.
-Then the following are equivalent: \begin{enumerate}[(i)] \item $\mathcal{C}$ is complete. \item The Segal space $\mathcal{C}_{\bullet,0,\ldots,0}$ is complete, and the $(n-1)$-fold Segal spaces $\mathcal{C}(X,Y)$ are complete for all objects $X, Y$ in $\mathcal{C}$. \end{enumerate} \end{thm}
+The remainder of this section is devoted to proving the following inductive characterization of completeness for $n$-fold Segal spaces, which we will make use of in the next section: \begin{thm} Suppose $\mathcal{C}$ is an $n$-fold Segal space.
+Then the following are equivalent: \begin{enumerate}[(i)] \item $\mathcal{C}$ is complete. \item The Segal space $\mathcal{C}_{\bullet,0,\ldots,0}$ is complete, and the $(n-1)$-fold Segal spaces $\mathcal{C}(x,y)$ are complete for all objects $x, y$ in $\mathcal{C}$. \end{enumerate} \end{thm} \begin{remark} As a consequence of this, we get the expected inductive characterization of the fully faithful and essentially surjective morphisms in $\Seg_{n}(\mathcal{S})$, i.e.\ the morphisms that are inverted by the localization to $\CSS_{n}(\mathcal{S})$: They are precisely the morphisms $f \colon \mathcal{C} \to \mathcal{C}'$ that are \emph{essentially surjective}, in the sense that the underlying morphism of 1-fold Segal spaces is essentially surjective, and \emph{locally} fully faithful and essentially surjective, in the sense that for each pair of objects $x,y \in \mathcal{C}$ the induced morphism $\mathcal{C}(x,y) \to \mathcal{C}'(fx,fy)$ is a fully faithful and essentially surjective functor of $(n-1)$-fold Segal spaces. \end{remark}